andy-z/ged2doc/docs/installation.rst

 Stable release
 --------------

-To install GEDCOM Utilities, run this command in your terminal:
+To install ged2doc, run this command in your terminal:

 .. code-block:: console

     $ pip install ged2doc

 This is the preferred method to install GEDCOM Utilities, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.

 .. _pip: https://pip.pypa.io
 .. _Python installation guide: http://docs.python-guide.org/en/latest/starting/installation/